jng20/sort-o_NatchoPatcho/README.md

 * Comparisons for size 100: 9,604 comparisons
 * Comparisons for size 200: 39,204 comparisons

 **Explanation:** In bubble sort, items are put into their proper place by swapping with adjacent items, in order to "bubble" towards their appropriate position.
 Thus, the number of swaps to move any item into its proper position depends on how far it starts from where it should be.
 The input being in descending order maximizes the number of these swaps, because it positions the lowest numbers at the end of the array, which means that they must take the most swaps to "bubble" towards the start.
+The time complexities for swaps and comparisons are therefore O(n^2), which is shown in our tests, as the number of swaps or comparisons quadruples when the size doubles.

 _____________________
 ## Insertion Sort